 Allysha began writing programs and plays of both raw and uncut abuse stories for her fellow inmates to perform.
 The reviews were so intense and demanding, in 2002, the Camp Administrator authorized Allysha and an inmate production crew to perform a play for the Warden, staff and their families and outside guests, the first in the facility’s history.
 In 2002, she began writing her first, now published novel, “Keep It On The Down Low.”

 Vocalizing both raw and potent talent, Allysha has continued to use her real life struggles as the motivation to fuel her fire for success.
-Released from prison in 2004, Allysha released, “Keep It On the Down Low” and now has five self published novels.
+Released from prison in 2004, Allysha released, “Keep It On the Down Low” and now has nine self published novels.
 She is currently working in the administrative field and the CEO of BAMM Management (Books and Music Merging Together To Make A Difference, One Beat, One Novel At A Time), her own urban relations firm.

 Ms. Hamber is currently pursuing a Bachelor’s Degree in Social Work from the University of Missouri, St. Louis.
 Allysha has become a voice to abused women across the Metropolitan Area.
 She has appeared on St. Louis TV 10, featured in the St. Louis American along with several magazines and radio interviews.
 Allysha has begun a tour of several public speaking engagements at The St. Louis Public Library, St. Louis Job Corps, Department of Corrections, St. Louis Juvenile Justice Center, St. Louis Public Schools, Domestic Violence Shelters and Drug Rehabilitation Centers.